On order of vanishing of characteristic elements: Selmer groups over -adic Lie extensions

 \begin{conjecture} The module $X(E/F_\infty)$ lies in the category $\M_H(G)$.
 In other words, $X_f(E/F_\infty):=X(E/F_\infty)/X(E/F_\infty)[p^\infty]$ is finitely generated over $\Zp\ps{H}$. \end{conjecture}

-The importance of this conjecture cannot be understated, as it provides the only known channel to formulate a non-commutative Iwasawa main conjecture.
+This important conjecture is essential in the development of non-commutative Iwasawa theory, as it provides the only known channel to formulate a non-commutative Iwasawa main conjecture.
 At present, the only situation where the $\M_H(G)$-conjecture is known to be valid is the ``$\mu=0$" situation (for instance, see \cite[Proposition 5.6]{CF+} or \cite[Theorem 2.1]{CS12}).
-The verification of the $\M_H(G)$-conjecture in general is still opened (but see \cite[Section 2]{CSS}, \cite[Section 3]{CS12} or \cite[Section 3]{LimMHG} for some related discussion in this direction; also see \cite{LimCom, LimMHGcong}).
+The verification of the $\M_H(G)$-conjecture in general is still open (but see \cite[Section 2]{CSS}, \cite[Section 3]{CS12} or \cite[Section 3]{LimMHG} for some related discussion in this direction; also see \cite{LimCom, LimMHGcong}).

 For our purposes, we require the following.

 \bl Let $E$ be an elliptic curve defined over $F$ which has either good ordinary reduction or multiplicative reduction at each prime above $p$.
 Suppose that $F_\infty$ is a strongly admissible $p$-adic Lie extension of $F$ such that $X(E/F_\infty)$ belongs to $\M_H(G)$.
 Then for every finite extension $L$ of $F$ contained in $F_\infty$, the module $X(E/L^\cyc)$ is torsion over $\Zp\ps{\Gal(L^\cyc/L)}$. \el